 If you're considering buying one, knowing how to clean a blender is a must.
 Anyone who has ever enjoyed making a tasty smoothie or heart-warming soup only to be put off in future by the thought of scrubbing out the blender afterwards will know what we're talking about.

 The effort of taking a blender apart, working the washing up brush into all those nooks and crannies, not to mention the risk of sliced fingers, often feels too high for the reward.
-After all, it shouldn’t take three times longer to clean the appliance you made your drink in, than it does to actually drink it.
+After all, any kitchen cleaning job shouldn’t put you off actually using the appliance involved.

 Even if yours is amongst the best blenders, which have some dishwasher-safe components, you’ll usually need to break it down first, and it can take up a lot of space in the basket, especially if you blend every day.
 Daily dishwasher use at high temperatures (above 80ºC) can damage the blender jug, or rather etch the surface which will eventually take on a cloudy appearance.
 If the blades can be cleaned in the dishwasher, do remove them as soon as the cycle is finished to prevent steam blunting or corroding the metal.